LeeHuangLe/Functional-programming/README.md

     5) To avoid weird behaviour, we added a type called Just_moved_Ghost, which prevents the ghost to be scanned multiple times in case it moves in the direction of the scanning.
  - We update a seed every iteration of go function, so we have random ghost movements;
  - When all pellets are collected, The game ends automatically;
+ - The tree used can be changed by altering the complexTree and the number variables, which indicates the number of pellets in the tree.
+Both are in file BinPacman.hs.
 ## Files and contents:
- - Bin.hs: Binary Tree structures
+ - Bin.hs: Binary Tree structures;
- - Cmd.hs: Commands constructors for commands
+ - Cmd.hs: Commands constructors for commands;
- - Parser.hs: Parser for user input
+ - Parser.hs: Parser for user input;
- - MoveFunctions.hs: Functions to deal with movements
+ - MoveFunctions.hs: Functions to deal with movements;
- - GhostMovements.hs: Functions to deal with ghost movements
+ - GhostMovements.hs: Functions to deal with ghost movements;
- - BinTreeWorld.hs: Run game
+ - BinTreeWorld.hs: Run game.

 ## How to build

 There may be different ways to build the project:
  - Make sure that all necessary modules are installed in your local machine;
- - Additional module used: 'System.Random'
+ - Additional module used: 'System.Random';
  - On Windows, use the Makefile with the flag 'GHC_FLAGS=-package containers';
- - On Linux, use the Makefile with the flag 'GHC_FLAGS=-dynamic';
+ - On Linux, use the Makefile with the flag 'GHC_FLAGS=-dynamic'.

 ## Members:
  - Bruno Fernandes Iorio